diff3/Ghost/ReadMe.txt

 so I decided to write my own addon based on Geist and AutoHideBar.

 This addon will create a hidden button bar, which you can show next to the mouse cursor.
-It's working just lika an actionbar so you only need to drag your spells to it.
+It's working just like an actionbar so you only need to drag your spells to it.
 You can also add short-cuts to all spells.

-I usely add all my buffs and non-combat spells to Ghost, (teleport/ portals) so I can keep all shown icons at a minimum but with easy access to all hidden icons.
+I usely add all my buffs and non-combat spells to Ghost, (teleport/ portals) so I can keep all shown icons to a minimum but with easy access to all hidden icons.

 hope you like my addon